thanabgithub/SAMPLE_Thana_Quant_Equity/README.md

-# SAMPLE_Thana_Time-series_data_analysis
+# SAMPLE_Thana_time-series_data_analysis
 This repository contains trading strategy, backtest and indicators that can be used to as educational materials/reference for quantitative analysis trading strategy research coding only.

-For those who are interested in data analysis for time-series, you can visit SAMPLE_Thana_Time-series_data_analysis\src\Thana_strat_tool\indicators.
+For those who are interested in data analysis for time-series, you can visit SAMPLE_Thana_time-series_data_analysis\src\Thana_strat_tool\indicators.
 It contains a large number of statistical analysis, and filters.
 Those functions have been improved to speed up the calculations.
 I used some of those analysis tools to generate more than 5 % of active return in Thai equity market in 2021.

 ## Prerequisites
 ```